-1.3.1.
-Original classification is the initial determination that information requires, in the interest of national security, protection against unauthorized disclosure.
+- 10. Original classification is the initial determination that information requires, in the interest of national security, protection against unauthorized disclosure.
 Only an OCA may classify information originally.
-Within NSA/CSS, there are currently 22 individuals designated as OCAs ("go oca").
-In the absence of an OCA, a person trained as an OCA and that the OCA designates in writing may act on his or her behalf.

-Form (SPF)).

-- 1.3.3.
-An OCA decision may only be made by an OCA with jurisdiction over the information.
-For each original classification decision, the OCA must ensure the information meets the standards for classification identified in section 1.1 and is not limited or prohibited from classification (see section 1.6.1).
-The OCA determines the appropriate classification level (see section 1.2), foreign releasability instructions, and any other handling instructions or markings, and determines the duration of classification in accordance with section 1.4.
-OCA decisions must be endorsed by the Associate Director for Policy and Records (ADPR), or designee, prior to implementation. - 1.3.4.
-When a person originates information he or she believes to require classification, the information shall be protected in a manner consistent with this guide.
+Within NSA/CSS, there are currently 16 individuals designated as OCAs ("go oca").
+In the absence of an OCA, a person trained as an OCA and that the OCA designates in writing may act on his or her behalf. - 11.
+Original classification decisions are only required in those instances where the information is not covered by existing classification guidance such as is available in a classification guide or declassification guide, or any other form of documented OCA decision(s) (e.g., a decision documented in a Staff Processing Form (SPF)). - 12.
+An OCA decision may be made only by an OCA with jurisdiction over the information.
+For each original classification decision, the OCA must ensure that the information meets the standards for classification identified in the Classification Standards section and is not limited or prohibited from classification (see paragraph 26).
+The OCA determines the appropriate classification level (see the Classification Levels section), foreign releasability instructions, and any other handling instructions or markings, and determines the duration of classification in accordance with the Duration of Classification section.
+OCA decisions must be coordinated with the Chief, Policy, Information, Performance, and Exports (PIPE) (P1), or designee, prior to implementation to ensure consistency with current guidance.

+13. When a person originates information he or she believes to require classification, the information shall be protected in a manner consistent with this guide.
 The information shall be provided promptly to an OCA with purview over the information.
 The OCA shall decide within 30 days whether to classify the information.

-1.4.
 Duration of Classification